adhikasp/adhikasp.github.io/_posts/2017-05-30-Designing-coala's-aspect-Configuration.md

   - "coala"
 ---

+This post is part of my GSOC journey in coala.

 With the emerge of aspect project in coala, come the need to redefine how configuration works and define various new parameter that should control how the aspect should run.